Coronavirus: Beijing raises emergency level, grounds flights following outbreak

 Americas

-New coronavirus infections hit record highs in six US states on Tuesday, marking a rising tide of cases for a second consecutive week as most states moved forward with reopening their economies.
+New coronavirus infections hit record highs in six US states on Tuesday (Arizona, Florida, Oklahoma, Oregon, Texas, Nevada) marking a rising tide of cases for a second consecutive week as most states moved forward with reopening their economies.
 The Trump administration said it would extend existing restrictions on non-essential travel at land ports of entry with Canada and Mexico.

 Honduran president Juan Orlando Hernandez said he had been diagnosed with the novel coronavirus, is receiving treatment and will work remotely and through his aides.